 Finally, the client received the AR application that allows you to see the virtual construction site in front of your eyes.
 The client can choose the place where to put the production well, lay power lines and oil pipelines.

-In the app an oil production well construction is divided into stages
+In the app an oil production well construction is divided into prods

 - Laying of power lines